Yuri-Ribeiro/dev-angular/crud/021 - script do componente product-update.md

 }

-##### 8 - No escopo do método updateProduct, adicionar chamada para o método update da serviço de produto
+##### 8 - No escopo do método updateProduct, adicionar chamada para o método update do serviço de produto
 updateProduct() {
   this.productService.update(this.id, this.req).subscribe()
 }